m3ter-com/m3ter-sdk-node/README.md

 import M3ter from 'm3ter-sdk';

 const client = new M3ter({
+  apiKey: process.env['M3TER_API_KEY'], // This is the default and can be omitted
-  token: process.env['M3TER_API_TOKEN'], // This is the default and can be omitted
+  apiSecret: process.env['M3TER_API_SECRET'], // This is the default and can be omitted });
-  apiKey: 'My API Key',
-  apiSecret: 'My API Secret',
-});

 async function main() {